FIRST-fusion/ESTCombo/README.md

 - [DCON](https://github.com/FIRST-fusion/DCON.git) Determine the MHD stability of axisymmetric toroidal plasma

+## Warning!!

+Before you run the followng steps, make sure you are

+1. One of the memebrs in this Github organization

+2. Have access to repositories: Stellerator-tools, TERPSICHORE, DCON, VMEC-patch, General-tool.

+3. Ask the manager to turn on your docker authority in server (ncku-first)

+4. Generate a key and add to your github, so that you can access all things in this organization

 ## Install

 The ESTCombo is set to be executed in docker, so before you start, ask the server manager if you have acess to docker.

 Clone the repository and install all packages.